DrAlexLiu/OctoPrint-PiNozCam/docs/runtime-ci.md

 The generic CPU Wheels are self-contained.
 The AArch64 and x86-64 GPU executables use only the standard dynamic libraries permitted by their `manylinux_2_35` baselines and load the machine's Vulkan implementation at runtime.
-Both platform Wheels belong to the one `pinozcam-runner-gpu` distribution and carry the same `nozcam-gpu.pte`; only the runner and CPU fallback executable differ by architecture.
+Both platform Wheels belong to the one `pinozcam-runtime-gpu` distribution and carry the same `nozcam-gpu.pte`; only the runner and CPU fallback executable differ by architecture.
 The x86 runner uses the active NVIDIA, AMD or Intel ICD.
 NVIDIA and AMD are hardware-qualified; Intel support